CloudControlSystems/KCES/README.md

 ### ./resourceScaling

-This directory includes `baseline`, `experiments`, `resourceScalingMethod`, `resourceUsage`, `usage_deploy`, `WorkflowInjector-constant`, `WorkflowInjector-linear`, and `WorkflowInjector-pyramid` directories.
+This directory includes `FCFS`, `KCES`, `LTF`, `STF`, `experiments`, `resourceUsage`, `usage_deploy`, `WorkflowInjector-constant`, `WorkflowInjector-linear`, and `WorkflowInjector-pyramid` directories.

-These directory files mainly correspond to the experimental evaluation and comparative analysis of the baseline and the `KCES` scheme.
+These directory files mainly correspond to the experimental evaluation and comparative analysis of the `FCFS`, `STF`, `LTF` and `KCES` scheme.
 It depicts the execution process of the `Cloud-Edge Workflow Scheduling Engine` running the IoT application workflow in the cloud-edge scenario, evaluates the performance of the `KCES` scheme, and verifies the effect of the task horizontal roaming and vertical offloading algorithms.

-#### ./resourceScaling/baseline
+#### ./resourceScaling/FCFS
 This directory includes `TaskContainerBuilder` directories that contain the source codes of `Containerized Workflow Builder` within the `Cloud-Edge Workflow Scheduling Engine`.
-Herein, `Resource Allocator` follows the `First-Come-First-Serve` (`FCFS`) scheme, and this scheme depends on the adequacy of the remaining resources on a node in the cloud-edge cluster.
+Herein, `Containerized Workflow Builder` follows the `First-Come-First-Serve` (`FCFS`) scheme to create workflow tasks, and this scheme depends on the adequacy of the remaining resources on a node in the cloud-edge cluster.
 If the residual resource amount of the node is sufficient, the resource allocation strategy is implemented.
 Otherwise, it needs to wait for other task Pods on the node to complete and release resources to meet the resource requirements requested by the current task.

+After entering the `TaskContainerBuilder` directory, You can build the Docker image by the `Dockerfile` file.

+    docker build -t shanchenggang/task-container-builder:baseline .

+#### ./resourceScaling/STF
+This directory includes `TaskContainerBuilder` directories that contain the source codes of `Containerized Workflow Builder` within the `Cloud-Edge Workflow Scheduling Engine`.
+Herein, STF algorithm only acts on multiple parallel child node tasks with the same parent node, sorting them in ascending order according to the task priority of the shortest execution time, and then entering the workflow task creation process.

+After entering the `TaskContainerBuilder` directory, You can build the Docker image by the `Dockerfile` file.

+    docker build -t shanchenggang/task-container-builder-stf:v1.0 .

+#### ./resourceScaling/LTF
+This directory includes `TaskContainerBuilder` directories that contain the source codes of `Containerized Workflow Builder` within the `Cloud-Edge Workflow Scheduling Engine`.
+Herein, LTF algorithm only acts on multiple parallel child node tasks with the same parent node, sorting them in descending order according to the task priority of the longest execution time, and then entering the workflow task creation process.

+After entering the `TaskContainerBuilder` directory, You can build the Docker image by the `Dockerfile` file.

+    docker build -t shanchenggang/task-container-builder-ltf:v1.0 .

+#### ./resourceScaling/KCES
+This directory includes `TaskContainerBuilder` directories that contain the source codes of `Containerized Workflow Builder` within the `Cloud-Edge Workflow Scheduling Engine`.
+Herein, `Containerized Workflow Builder` follows the resource scaling strategy, aims to make each cloud or edge node host as many workflow tasks as possible, and maximizes the resource utilization of cloud-edge nodes without violating the task deadline.

+After entering the `TaskContainerBuilder` directory, You can build the Docker image by the `Dockerfile` file.

+    docker build -t shanchenggang/task-container-builder:scaling .

 #### ./resourceScaling/experiments
 This directory includes experimental deployment files.
 The users can deploy the